gridl/IoT.Home.Netduino/README.md

 - Temperature & Humidity
 - Infrared

-Netduino was a nice platform some years ago providing components for several customized projects.
-Currently, new investors promises improvements in this interesting platform.
+Netduino is a nice platform, providing components for several customized projects.
+New investors promises improvements for this interesting platform.

 Have fun!